Nexplore Travel

 Kohima City

-We went out to explore Kohima city the bext day.
+We went out to explore Kohima the next day.
 The World War II cemetery was situated near our hotel.
 We took a five minutes’ walk to the cemetery and paid a visit.
 Then we decided to explore the alleys of the Kohima city.
 We saw rows and rows of houses, some atop mountains and some on the plains.
 The neat and clean, well-maintained houses had flowers in the verandas.
-A feeling of warmth and contentment reflected in the houses.
+A feeling of warmth and contentment reflected in each house.

 Stupendous Kohima Cathedral